What is Dual Agency in Real Estate and Should you Avoid it

 Is Dual Agency Bad or Illegal in Some States?

 Dual agency is illegal in Texas, Colorado, Florida, Alaska, Kansas, Maryland, Oklahoma, and Vermont.
-The remaining states have different laws surrounding dual agency, but most states require that the agent must disclose that they'll be representing both sides of the transaction to their clients – they cannot represent both parties without both the buyer and seller knowing.
+The remaining states have different laws surrounding dual agency, but most states require that the agent must disclose that they'll be representing both sides of the transaction to their clients.
+A Real Estate Agent cannot represent both parties without both the buyer and seller knowing their involvement and commitment to both parties.
+The Agent acts more as a referee vs. an advocate.

 Who Pays the Commission in Dual Agency?